vkristijan/OptJava/README.md

 * Minimizing a function using an elitist genetic algorithm.
 * Solving the "Box Packing Problem" using a steady-state genetic algorithm.

+## Homework 5 - Genetic Algorithms
+* Maximizing a function that has a large contant area using RAPGA (Relevant Alleles Preserving Genetic Algorithm).
+Tested different parameters and selection methods for the algorithm.
+* Solving the quadratic assignment problem using SASEGASA (Self Adaptive Segregative Genetic Algorithm with Simulated Annealing aspects).

 _to be continued..._